serengil/deepface/README.md

 embedding = DeepFace.represent("img.jpg", model_name = 'Facenet')
 ```

 Tech stack is vast to store vector embeddings.
-You should consider your task such as face verification or face recognition, priority such as speed or confidence to determine the right tool.
+To determine the right tool, you should consider your task such as face verification or face recognition, priority such as speed or confidence, and also data size.

 <p align="center"><img src="https://raw.githubusercontent.com/serengil/deepface/master/icon/tech-stack.png" width="90%" height="90%"></p>